 Hiring the right people to fill open positions is an important part of HR, but it's just a part - one piece of a very important and complex puzzle.
 The rest of HR management involves developing systems so that a company can more easily manage employees and help them grow.
 You've heard it said that a company can only be as successful as its employees.
 For that reason, a smooth and efficient HR system is a critical part of a business's overall plan for growth.

 This guide will help you understand the various elements needed for a successful Human Capital Management System for your company.
 The goal is to help you become a better company through better HR systems and better employees.
-And if you choose to outsource, we're there for you with TPC Vision, our fractional HR partnership with a proprietary portfolio of comprehensive HR-managed services.
+And if you choose to outsource, we're there for you with TPC Vision, our fractional HR partnership with a proprietary portfolio of comprehensive HR advisory services.

 The goal of this page is to provide you with answers and quality information to be able to make the best decision for your company.

 We've identified 12 key areas that a successful HR management system includes as part of its overall strategy.
 Missing or broken links in the system can cause problems in other parts of the system and damage a company's entire ecosystem.
 For example, misleading or incomplete job descriptions affect a recruiter's ability to hire the right candidate for a job.
 A poor hire can affect performance reviews for that person because they likely have different expectations from their supervisor for the tasks required to successfully perform in that position.
 A now frustrated employee can jeopardize company morale and is more likely to quit - affecting other employees who were depending on that person for their job performance.
 Company culture ultimately suffers.
-Each of these 12 areas is intimately connected to the others.
-Trouble in one area will likely affect another area negatively.
-Conversely, when each area is set up for success, a business is in a healthier internal position to thrive.
-Bumps along the road are inevitable, but a strong HCM system can navigate problem areas more successfully.

-New call-to-action Further down this page, we expand on each category with important information, assessment questions, and additional resources to assess your business' current level of HR success and to determine if outsourcing is right for you.
+New call-to-action Further down this page, we expand on each category with important information, assessment questions, and additional resources to assess your business's current level of HR success and to determine if outsourcing is right for you.

 You can click on any link below to jump to that category, or simply keep scrolling to see them all.
 You can also download our free resource guide, Proactively Managing Your HR, to your desktop for your own copy.